-179
+Figure 179: Different definitions for sector, cell and radii

 System layout – reference cell selection

 A singe cell consists of several MSs connected to their serving BS.
 The reference cell is a single cell that is surrounded by two tiers of virtual cells to form a 19 cells (or 57 cells for tri-sector deployment) cluster.
 This cells clutter is then populated with a certain number of MSs.
 The reference cell is by default at the center of the network, but you can modify it by selecting any cells you want.
 Part of configuring a CDMA or OFDMA network is selecting the reference cell.
 In SEAMCAT it is possible to choose between two network configurations (3GPP and 3GPP2, see Figure 176).